Skip to content

 experiment = Experiment(seed=1, multiplier=2)

-You can also provide arguments to the decorator to control caching, parallelism, and mlflow tracking:
+You can also provide arguments to the decorator to control caching, cache-busting versioning, parallelism, and mlflow tracking:

 class Experiment: